RoyalVK0007/quiz-platform/README.md

 ## License

 This project is open source and available under the MIT License.
+C- royalvk007 2025 ALL rights reserved !